prototype74/HyperUBot/README.md

 HyperUBot generates a log `hyper.log` in the bot's root directory automatically everytime you run the bot.
 Please provide us this log, as it helps us a lot to figure out the bug or issue faster.\
-Bugs or issues caused in user modules from [HyperUBot's modules universe](https://github.com/nunopenim/module-universe) should be reported in [it's Issues](https://github.com/nunopenim/module-universe/issues) section.
+Bugs or issues caused by user modules from [HyperUBot's modules universe](https://github.com/nunopenim/module-universe) should be reported in [it's Issues](https://github.com/nunopenim/module-universe/issues) section.

 ### What we don't accept as a bug

-We only provide support, if the bug or issue was **NOT** caused by third party modules or sources, that means only bugs that are caused from HyperUBot's official sources.
+We **DO NOT** provide support, if the bug or issue was caused by modules from [Community repos](https://github.com/prototype74/HyperUBot/wiki/Community-Repos) or other type of modules e.g. ported modules from other userbots.
+Expect that we will ignore such bug reports if you report it anyway.
-Bugs caused by non-official sources for example from sideloads are irrelevant and will be ignored (or closed in `Issues` section)

 ## Support